 If you are looking to pick up some Uriah Heep records, there is no way around their 1972 piece Demons and Wizards.
 This one is probably one of the best, if not THE best album they made at that time.
 Or ever since for that matter, alongside The Magician’s Birthday, released surprisingly that same year.

 And let’s not forget: The ’70s were the most productive set of years in the history of the band.
-On three occasions – 1971, 1972 and 1977 – Uriah Heep produced two albums.
+On three occasions – 1971, 1972, and 1977 – Uriah Heep produced two albums.
 For each one of those years.
-And this is only for the studio albums, not counting … [...]
+And this is … [...]
 Click to raid more!